tuonux/mtx/README.md

 ### Changelog

     1.0.1
         - NEW:      "switch" command for metexpreter that allow you to upload mtx, metaxploit and crypto on already metexpreter shell type session
+        - IMPROVE:  "ipconfig" allow you to set network configuration directly with "ipconfig <device> <lan ip> <gateway>
         - FIX:      hashdump regex function get non hex characters
         - FIX:      upload and download function set group and owner of the current shell session

 ## Play on Grey Hack like a pseudo-real hacker!